| Cue stories abound from the early days of

 unable to discuss his feelings and probably had no idea of the cues true value

+to Alain.
 Alex Higgins spent the majority of his career

 seeking the ideal cue and when he felt that he had a close one in his hands he